LiteKite/Android-CustomSDK/README.md

 1) Download the aosp repo

-2) source build/envsetup.sh
+2) $source build/envsetup.sh

-3) lunch [your-build-variant]
+3) $lunch [your-build-variant]

-4) make sdk
+4) $make sdk

+5) After <b>$make sdk</b>, the sdk wil be generated at <b>/root_aosp/out/host/linux-x86/sdk/</b> on Linux and <b>/root_aosp/out/host/darwin-x86/sdk/</b> on Mac OS

+6) If you want build SDK for Windows OS, then run <b>$make win_sdk</b> instead of <b>$make sdk</b>

-5) Go to /aosp_root/out/target/common/obj/JAVA_LIBRARIES/framework_intermediates/ and copy classes-header.jar file
+7) Go to /aosp_root/out/target/common/obj/JAVA_LIBRARIES/framework_intermediates/ and copy classes-header.jar file

-6) Copy your SDK's android.jar file under /Sdk/platforms/android-[xx]/ and copy android.jar file
+8) Copy your SDK's android.jar file under /Sdk/platforms/android-[xx]/ and copy android.jar file

-7) Create a new folder and extract android.jar contents.
+9) Create a new folder and extract android.jar contents.

-8) Extract classes-header.jar on the same new folder where we extracted android.jar file.
+10) Extract classes-header.jar on the same new folder where we extracted android.jar file.
 Replace all the files if the file name already exists.

-9) Make a new android.jar file by <b>"/new_folder$jar cfM ../android.jar ."</b> inside the new folder.
+11) Make a new android.jar file by <b>"/new_folder$jar cfM ../android.jar ."</b> inside the new folder.

-10) The above command will generate a new android.jar file outside the new folder.
+12) The above command will generate a new android.jar file outside the new folder.

-11) Copy the generated android.jar file and replace it in your SDK directory /Sdk/platforms/android-[xx]/
+13) Copy the generated android.jar file and replace it in your SDK directory /Sdk/platforms/android-[xx]/

 ## II.
 Importing the library into Android Studio